-Welcome to 100 Films in a Year, now in its seventh year!
+Welcome to 100 Films in a Year, now in its eighth year!

 Released on Blu-ray from Monday (probably), the final collaboration between Christopher Lee, Peter Cushing and Terence Fisher.
 Continue reading

 aka Andy Warhol’s Frankenstein, which… I mean… what can you say?
 Continue reading

 Wander aimlessly around an unfamiliar museum without any guide to what you see.